- History of Plus500

 - Plus500 Israeli entity is regulated by the Israeli Securities Administration.

-The security of Plus500 is further fortified by its policy designed on the lines of the UK’s client money rules.
+The security of Plus500 online trading platform is further fortified by its policy designed on the lines of the UK’s client money rules.
 Client funds are kept separate from corporate funds.
 If the company ever becomes insolvent, clients’ trading money will be protected.
 Even if Plus500 defaults, a shortfall of funds to the extent of £85,000 will be compensated under the Financial Services Compensation Scheme.

 In Forex trading often, accounts lose money, more than what is deposited.
-This possibility is not applicable for Plus500 as it provides negative balance protection as per ESMA rules that came into force in 2018.
+This possibility is not applicable for Plus500 broker as it provides negative balance protection as per ESMA rules that came into force in 2018.
 Assured stop-loss orders may be used on specific instruments and CFDs based on market conditions, but these are subject to a broader spread.

 Additional security features provided by Plus500 are biometric authentication for its mobile apps and a timer that automatically logs out users from mobile and web-based applications if not used for a certain period.